AndrewStanton94/demoRepo/README.md

 * Each branch will need to be pushed separately.
 6. Checkout to master (or parent branch) then merge the other branch in.

+##Getting all branches
+By default git clone will only clone the master branch.
+It does have info about the other branches however.
+* Do `git branch -a` to see all branches (including remote)
+* Then `git checkout -b localName orgin/remoteName`

 ## Deleting branches
 We probably won't be doing this much.
 Leaving them will be safer; but for reference: